kytrinyx/therapeutic-refactoring/README.md

 Requiring libraries that aren't used add an overhead, especially in your tests.
 Also, they add noise and potential confusion to the codebase.

-### Unnecessary String Interpolation
+### Evaluate a boolean so you can set a boolean so you can check the boolean

-A string is a string is a string.
+Just return the boolean you started out with.

 ### Unnecessary Hard Work